-The Housing Authority provides subsidized housing for low-income persons who are elderly (62 years of age and older), near elderly individuals (persons 50-61 years of age and older) and adults with disabilities.
-View our properties that offer this type of housing on the Senior Housing page and Adult Disabled Housing pages.
+The Housing Authority provides subsidized housing for low-income persons who are elderly (62 years of age and older) or near elderly (persons 50-61 years of age and older) and adults with disabilities.
+View our properties that offer these types of housing on the Senior Housing page and Adult Disabled Housing pages.

 Applications for this housing program are accepted on a continual basis.
 Apply by printing the Pre-Application for Seniors and Disabled Adult Housing, completing it and mailing it to us.
 PLEASE NOTE: A single application is required for all senior and adult disabled buildings.
 You do not need to submit an application for each building you may be interested in.Income Restrictions